 Islamic Women’s Welfare Association (IWWA)

 In 2000, a group of friends saw the need for a multi-culture Muslim women forum.
-There were only few Islam teaching classes in languages other than English.
+There were only a few Islam teaching classes in languages other than English.
 Moreover, there was no place where non-Arab Muslim women could meet to work together in overcoming the challenges they face.

 To address these needs, they formed the Islamic Women’s Welfare Association (IWWA).
 They began with a single class.
 Soon, the class grew to 30 people; and then the number of classes grew to cover more languages and topics.
 They found a small rental property funded by making art and craft items, dinners and other fundraising activities.